Renting House in Germany

 Is It Better to Rent or Buy a Home in Germany?

-Germany has one of the lowest homeownership rates in the entire European Union, and that’s not an accident.
-According to Destatis, around 53% of all German households were renter-occupied as of 2026, which puts Germany far below the EU average of roughly 70% for owner-occupied housing.
-When I first moved to Cologne in 2014, I found this genuinely surprising.
-Back home, renting felt like a stepping stone to buying.
-Here, renting is often a perfectly respectable long-term lifestyle choice, and the country’s legal framework is built around protecting tenants who do exactly that.
+Germany has one of the lowest homeownership rates in the European Union, and that’s not an accident.
+According to Destatis, around 53% of all German households were renter-occupied as of 2026, putting Germany far below the EU average of roughly 70% for owner-occupied housing.
+Back home, renting felt like a temporary situation you tolerated until you could afford to buy.
+Here, it’s a legitimate long-term lifestyle choice, and the country’s legal framework is built around protecting tenants who do exactly that.

-The question of whether to buy or rent in Germany really comes down to how long you’re planning to stay and how much financial flexibility you want to keep.
-Buying property in Germany carries substantial upfront costs.
-Notarkosten, Grunderwerbsteuer, and estate agent fees can add 10 to 15 percent onto the purchase price before you’ve even moved a single box.
-If you’re not planning to stay for at least seven to ten years, those costs rarely justify themselves.
-I’ve spoken to expats who bought property in Frankfurt after two years in the country and then had to sell at a loss when their company relocated them to Amsterdam.
+The buy-or-rent decision in Germany comes down to two things: how long you’re planning to stay, and how much financial flexibility you want to keep.
+Buying property here carries serious upfront costs.
+Notarkosten (notary fees), Grunderwerbsteuer (property transfer tax), and estate agent commissions can add 10 to 15 percent onto the purchase price before you’ve moved a single box.
+If you’re not confident you’ll stay for at least seven to ten years, those costs rarely justify themselves.
+Expats who bought in a German city after two years and then got relocated internationally by their employer often ended up selling at a loss.

-Renting, on the other hand, gives you enormous flexibility, which matters a lot when you’re still figuring out which city or neighbourhood actually suits you.
-The German rental market is also heavily regulated under the Bürgerliches Gesetzbuch (BGB), meaning tenants have strong protections that make long-term renting a genuinely stable option rather than a precarious one.
-You’re not at the mercy of a landlord who can boot you out on a whim.
+Renting, by contrast, keeps your options open while you figure out which city, neighbourhood, and lifestyle actually suits you.
+The German rental market is heavily regulated under the Bürgerliches Gesetzbuch (BGB, Germany’s Civil Code), meaning tenants have strong legal protections that make long-term renting a genuinely stable option.
+You’re not at the mercy of a landlord who can remove you on a whim.

-A couple reviewing a rental contract at a table in a German apartment
+A couple reviewing a rental contract at a table in a bright German apartment

-That said, renting isn’t without its frustrations.
-The competition for apartments for rent in Berlin, Munich, and Hamburg is brutal right now.
-A 2 bedroom apartment Berlin long term rent can easily run €1,800 to €2,200 per month in 2026 for a decent location, and you’ll often be competing with dozens of other applicants just to get a viewing.
-And unlike owning, every euro of rent is money that builds no equity for you.
+That said, renting isn’t without its pressures.
+Competition for apartments in Berlin, Munich, Hamburg, and Frankfurt is intense right now.
+A two-bedroom apartment in Berlin on a long-term lease can run €1,800 to €2,200 per month in 2026 for a decent location, and you’ll often compete with dozens of applicants just for a viewing slot.
+And unlike ownership, every euro of rent builds no equity for you over time.

 📑

-Check out our detailed article on Buying Property.
+Check out our detailed article on Finding an Apartment.

 What Paperwork Do You Need to Rent a German Apartment?